 2.2.1.
 Spat Tree Deployment

 A stratified random sample of three reefs in each region of interest (except for the Tolomato River) were selected to deploy spat collectors.
 The Tolomato River region had two spat collectors deployed at either end of an oyster enhancement area known as Wright’s Landing, where 275 m2 of oyster reefs (28 individual reefs) were created from bagged shell in 2012 and 2013, and one across from the site on a natural reef.
-In June 2016 and June 2020, one additional spat collector was deployed in the St. Augustine and Tolomato regions, respectively.

 Monitoring of larval settlement is commonly conducted by deploying substrate such as hanging oyster shell [64-68].
 For this study, patterns in spat settlement were monitored using the hanging shell method in which samples were collected using T-shaped structures (trees) made from PVC, with shell “stringers” suspended from each side of the crossbar (Figure 2) [69-72].
 Each stringer was composed of six cleaned eastern oyster shells that were between 5 to 10 cm in shell height.
 Holes were drilled through the shells, and they were strung onto galvanized wire oriented with the inner concave surface facing down.
 Prior to deployment, shells were cleaned by soaking in bleach water for 48 hours followed by removal of all fouling organisms by scrubbing with a wire brush.
 After bleaching, the shells were then soaked for at least 24 hours in freshwater as a rinse.